CSC207-UofT/course-project-group_nib/phase_2/phase_2_report.md

 * Optimize the database.
 * Using nodejs or other tools to build a real online server.
 * Improve the UI.
 Switch it into a web app or Android app for wider applications.

+## A Summary of What Each Group Member Has Been Working During the Phrase 2

+* Ruiyu Wang: Manage everything.
+Mainly focused on access and retrieving information from databases.
+* Chengyue Zhang: Mainly focused on testing, design pattern and documentation.
+Implemented features for notes.
+* Yuxuan Gu: Debugged MainPageController, implemented features for notes and code documentation.
+* Qianning Lian: Create the User Interface for users to interact.
+Created UI to interact with the user.
+* Ke Gong: Implemented features for notes, reorganize Entity, code documentation.
+* Yuanyuan Che & Bingxian Chen: Sick